python/mypy/docs/source/kinds_of_types.rst

 anything about the possible runtime types of such value.
 Any operations are permitted on the value, and the operations are only checked at runtime.
 You can use ``Any`` as an "escape hatch" when you can't use a more precise type for some reason.
+This should not be confused with the :py:class:`object` type, which also represents any value, but in a type-safe way; it's almost always preferable to use ``object`` instead of ``Any``, if you can do so without great difficulty — see :ref:`any-vs-object` for more.

 ``Any`` is compatible with every other type, and vice versa.
 You can freely assign a value of type ``Any`` to a variable with a more precise type: